nhu92/Mixed-DNA-Project/11-OTUsEstimationAndMore.md

 ---

 I fixed a critical issue from the pipeline.
 The previous `run_command()` function will quit the entire pipeline when there are any errors happened on the command it takes.
 Thus, when the `ls` is failed to take the list of exons from the gene (mainly because HybPiper does not generate a useful exonerate output), the entire pipeline will crash and exit.
 The solution is to take a `run_command` function into "critical" or "non-critical" with a parameter to handle.
 For the situation like the `ls` command, it is not critical but for some steps (e.g. HybPiper), it should be critical.
 I will change all the code to avoid this issue and rerun the testing pipeline on the family level.

+---

+Add a function to filter the exon size, by default is 80bp in the exon file.
+I am testing the result in 06_01_07 sample but found that the 06 (Poaceae) cannot be identified.
+I wonder if it is the reads issue.